notknseed/discord-bot/README.md

 9. Auto read new chat in server

+# ADDED FROM ORIGINAL:

-10. Create persona to the bot (customized)
+10. Create persona to the bot

-11. Remember chat history, 7 chats max for conversational context (customized)
+11. Remember chat history, 7 chats max for conversational context

-12. Answers random time when asked time-related questions (customized)
+12. Answers random time when asked time-related questions

 # HOW TO USE ?